 - Open to it.
 This means not being defensive and instead being teachable.
 Accountability requires humbleness.

-- Transparent & honest.
+- Transparent and honest.
 I need to share my weaknesses and struggles in order for another to truly be able to help me.
 The protective bubble surrounding my ego has to go.

 - Willing to receive it.
 Too many times, I’ve appeared open to accountability and then proceeded to ignore all wisdom coming my way.
 Be willing to apply and adjust using the wisdom gained through accountability.